John Clarkson (abolitionist): Mission to America

 His brother Thomas, along with William Wilberforce and other members of the Committee for Effecting the Abolition of the Slave Trade, had incorporated the Sierra Leone Company with a view to resettling certain free and formerly enslaved blacks on the west coast of Africa.
 Lieutenant Clarkson's charge was to secure among black communities of Nova Scotia, Canada, volunteers to settle in the area of the mouth of the Sierra Leone River.

 The blacks in Nova Scotia were chiefly former African-American slaves, relocated there after the American Revolutionary War, known as Black Loyalists.
 They had escaped to the British and fought alongside them to secure their own freedom.
 The British promised resettlement, land and provisions for the first year.
 Despite promises from the military, the settlements were underfunded, and authorities tended to favor white Loyalists, especially those from the South who had brought slaves with them to Nova Scotia, complicating the social situation.
 They competed with the freedmen for land and power.

 After arriving in Nova Scotia from England in October 1791, Clarkson worked with the Black Loyalist leader Thomas Peters and gathered a group of close to 1,200 African Nova Scotians who wanted to leave for better opportunities in Sierra Leone.
 Some wanted to return home, having been kidnapped and enslaved from Africa as children.
-They departed in fifteen ships for Africa on 15th January, 1792, meeting terrible conditions at sea.
+They departed in fifteen ships for Africa on 15 January 1792, meeting terrible conditions at sea.
 After a harrowing transatlantic passage in winter, the flotilla of 15 ships arrived in Sierra Leone in March 1792.
 The Africans from Nova Scotia, who became known as the Nova Scotian Settlers, established Freetown.
 Clarkson remained at the settlement until returning to England at the end of December 1792.
 He served as governor from August 1792 until his departure.

-The founding of Freetown and Governor of Sierra Leone
+The founding of Freetown, and Governor of Sierra Leone

 The records of the settlers confirm Clarkson as a conscientious, supportive, reasonable and fair administrator.
 Clarkson was universally respected by the Settlers and even among the Creole people, Governor Clarkson is remembered as a fair administrator.
 Clarkson was one of the most popular governors of Sierra Leone and was universally respected by the Nova Scotians.
 From his work with the settlers in Nova Scotia and Sierra Leone, he grew to have great respect for them and struggled to ensure the company representatives did not take advantage of them.

 His advocacy for the settlers upon his return to England and recrimination of the company's actions, or lack thereof, resulted in his final dismissal by the company.
-Clarkson had submitted objections to the company's actions which were inconsistent with the representations and assurances he had made to the settlers.
+Clarkson had submitted objections to actions of the company that were inconsistent with the representations and assurances he had made to the settlers.
 Clarkson never returned to Freetown but he received settlers who traveled to England to fight for their rights in the colony.
 They succeeded in carving out a political community and rights for themselves even with governors who were much less flexible than Clarkson.